top of page

 About

-I’m a physician and instructor of medicine at Harvard Medical School.
-With over 15 years as a medical journalist, I am also the 'Ask a Doctor' columnist for The Washington Post where I answer health questions every Monday—from what to expect during a pelvic exam to what the science says about multivitamins.
+I’m Trisha Pasricha (Pus-REACH-ah), a physician and scientist at Harvard Medical School.
+With over 15 years as a medical journalist, I am also the 'Ask a Doctor' columnist for The Washington Post where I answer your health questions every week.
+My new book "You've Been Pooping All Wrong" is coming out in April 2026 (Penguin Random House).

 My goal is to empower readers with information to make the best decisions about their own health.
 I love injecting my own sense of humor into my columns and offering straight talk about “embarrassing” topics.
 Anyone who does colonoscopies for a living like me can’t be bashful—for example, my column leading with “Pooped your pants?”
 I’m proud to say was a first for The Washington Post.

-I trained at Johns Hopkins Hospital at the Osler Internal Medicine residency program and then completed gastroenterology and neurogastroenterology fellowships at Massachusetts General Hospital.
-During that time, I also earned a Master of Public Health from the Harvard T.H.
-Chan School of Public Health, and I continue to advise pre-medical students at Harvard University.
-As a physician-scientist in neurogastroenterology, I am the director of clinical research at the BIDMC Institute for Gut-Brain Research investigating how the brain and gut communicate with each other.
-My laboratory has been awarded by the prestigious American Gastroenterological Association and Parkinson's Foundation.
+After attending Harvard College, I later trained at Johns Hopkins Hospital at the Osler Internal Medicine residency program and then completed gastroenterology and neurogastroenterology fellowships at Massachusetts General Hospital.
+During that time, I also studied biostatistics and epidemiology, earning a Master of Public Health from the Harvard T.H.
+Chan School of Public Health.
+I lead an NIH-funded laboratory and am the Director of the Institute for Gut-Brain Research at BIDMC, investigating how the brain and gut communicate with each other.
+My laboratory has been awarded by the prestigious American Gastroenterological Association and the Parkinson's Foundation.

 Is my poop normal?